kevng9/k0rdent-docs/docs/quick-start/installation.md

 ## Requirements

-k0rdent requires a Kubernetes cluster.
-It can be of any type and will become the k0rdent _management cluster_.
+Project 2A requires a Kubernetes cluster.
+It can be of any type and will become the 2A _management cluster_.

 If you don't have a Kubernetes cluster yet, consider using [k0s](https://docs.k0sproject.io/stable/install/).